-Backscratch is an emerging theatre company in County Durham.
+Backscratch is a newly formed theatre company based in County Durham.
 Drawing inspiration from the North East, we mix theatre with music, media, & anything that suits!
 It is made up of four writers, performers and musicians.
 Jack Burton, Michael Daynes, Tom Burton, Laura Emerson.

 Jack Burton was born and reared in rural County Durham on a diet of fresh air, football and reggae.
 He went away to the big city and graduated with a degree in music from Goldsmiths University of London in 2008, spending much of the time locked away in a studio carefully editing strange noises.
 But he missed hearing sheep and cows, so he moved back to the north and has since performed and composed for theatre and film across the country.

 Michael (Mike) Daynes was raised in the greatest town in the world: Darlington, where he spent his days cycling in the local park and playing computer games.
 When he was 11 he decided that Drama training was the way to go so he passed grades 1-7 in Speech and Drama at Guildhall Trinity.
 He is currently studying for his diploma in Speech and Drama.
 For a few weekends a year he helps to run the Darlington Festival for Performing Arts, the same festival that gave him the love of acting.
 (He doesn’t tell anyone that he got stage fright the first time he took part).
 He lives in Darlington with his partner Lucy and their pets: Tiffany the fish and Zeus the hamster.
 His hobbies include sleeping and house work.